crsl4/phylogenetics-class/lecture-notes/lecture5.md

 2. Learn to obtain the optimal pairwise alignment with the minimum cost ("edit distance")
 3. Learn to obtain the optimal multiple sequence alignment: we need to be able to align alignments

----
-class: left, top

-# MSA algorithm
 ## 1. Cost of evolutionary events

 - cost of deletion/insersion (cost of gap): 1
 - cost of substitution: 1

+{: .note }
-**Note:** Some software/books will actually use "weights" instead of costs:
-- weight for match: 5
-- weight for gap: -1
-- weight for mismatch (substitution): -1
+Some software/books will use "weights" instead of costs: weight for match: 5; weight for gap: -1; weight for mismatch (substitution): -1.
 I prefer to use costs because the idea of negative weights is not intuitive.

----
-class: left, top

-# MSA algorithm
-## 1. Cost of evolutionary events
 ### In-class activity

 **Table 9.3** (Warnow).
 How would you align the sequences `S=AACT` and `S'=CTGG` when: